Preschool Special Education Services…What does it all mean?

 So all the testing is done… Now what?

-If the CPSE determines that your child is ineligible for Special Education services, they will explain to you why your child doesn’t qualify and provide you with written notice about this decision.
+If the CPSE determines that your child is ineligible for Special Education services, they will explain to you why your child doesn’t qualify and provide you with written notice of this decision.
 If you disagree with the recommendations or decisions of the CPSE, you can begin steps to request mediation or an impartial hearing.
 Click on the link above for more information regarding mediation.
 You can also consider going through your health insurance.
 You would need to speak to your family physician as well as your insurance company to see if these services are covered.
 A final option would be to pay privately for the services you feel your child needs.
 Much like a tutor, a private teacher or therapist would work on your areas of concern at a schedule that is convenient for you.

 If the CPSE determines that your child is eligible for Special Education services, the Committee will then take the steps to develop an IEP for your child.
 An IEP is an individualized education plan that is developed specifically for your child’s educational needs.
 The Committee can consider providing your child with just related services (speech and language or OT) or counseling.
 Sometimes a child needs a SEIT Special Education Itinerant Teacher or even a half day program.
-Each IEP is designed to address your child’s strengths and weaknesses in a Least Restrictive Environment.
-The Committee will discuss the supports, services and modifications to meet your child’s needs.
+Each IEP is designed to address your child’s strengths and weaknesses in the Least Restrictive Environment.
+The Committee will discuss the supports, services, and modifications to meet your child’s needs.

 Once the IEP is developed, you will receive a written copy which will include the goals that the professionals servicing your child are working toward.
 The district will follow a timeline to set up the services for your child in a timely manner so that he or she can begin getting the help they need as soon as possible.